airbytehq/terraform-provider-airbyte/docs/resources/destination_langchain.md

 Optional:

-- `destination_langchain_indexing_chroma_local_persistance` (Attributes) Chroma is a popular vector store that can be used to store and retrieve embeddings.
-It will build its index in memory and persist it to disk by the end of the sync. (see [below for nested schema](#nestedatt--configuration--indexing--destination_langchain_indexing_chroma_local_persistance))
-- `destination_langchain_indexing_doc_array_hnsw_search` (Attributes) DocArrayHnswSearch is a lightweight Document Index implementation provided by Docarray that runs fully locally and is best suited for small- to medium-sized datasets.
-It stores vectors on disk in hnswlib, and stores all other data in SQLite. (see [below for nested schema](#nestedatt--configuration--indexing--destination_langchain_indexing_doc_array_hnsw_search))
-- `destination_langchain_indexing_pinecone` (Attributes) Pinecone is a popular vector store that can be used to store and retrieve embeddings.
-It is a managed service and can also be queried from outside of langchain. (see [below for nested schema](#nestedatt--configuration--indexing--destination_langchain_indexing_pinecone))
-- `destination_langchain_update_indexing_chroma_local_persistance` (Attributes) Chroma is a popular vector store that can be used to store and retrieve embeddings.
-It will build its index in memory and persist it to disk by the end of the sync. (see [below for nested schema](#nestedatt--configuration--indexing--destination_langchain_update_indexing_chroma_local_persistance))
+- `chroma_local_persistance` (Attributes) Chroma is a popular vector store that can be used to store and retrieve embeddings.
+It will build its index in memory and persist it to disk by the end of the sync. (see [below for nested schema](#nestedatt--configuration--indexing--chroma_local_persistance))
-- `destination_langchain_update_indexing_doc_array_hnsw_search` (Attributes) DocArrayHnswSearch is a lightweight Document Index implementation provided by Docarray that runs fully locally and is best suited for small- to medium-sized datasets.
-It stores vectors on disk in hnswlib, and stores all other data in SQLite. (see [below for nested schema](#nestedatt--configuration--indexing--destination_langchain_update_indexing_doc_array_hnsw_search))
+- `doc_array_hnsw_search` (Attributes) DocArrayHnswSearch is a lightweight Document Index implementation provided by Docarray that runs fully locally and is best suited for small- to medium-sized datasets.
+It stores vectors on disk in hnswlib, and stores all other data in SQLite. (see [below for nested schema](#nestedatt--configuration--indexing--doc_array_hnsw_search))
-- `destination_langchain_update_indexing_pinecone` (Attributes) Pinecone is a popular vector store that can be used to store and retrieve embeddings.
-It is a managed service and can also be queried from outside of langchain. (see [below for nested schema](#nestedatt--configuration--indexing--destination_langchain_update_indexing_pinecone))
+- `pinecone` (Attributes) Pinecone is a popular vector store that can be used to store and retrieve embeddings.
+It is a managed service and can also be queried from outside of langchain. (see [below for nested schema](#nestedatt--configuration--indexing--pinecone))

-<a id="nestedatt--configuration--indexing--destination_langchain_indexing_chroma_local_persistance"></a>
+<a id="nestedatt--configuration--indexing--chroma_local_persistance"></a>
-### Nested Schema for `configuration.indexing.destination_langchain_indexing_chroma_local_persistance`
+### Nested Schema for `configuration.indexing.chroma_local_persistance`

 Required: